bancha-project/static-website/README.md

-# static-website
-The Bancha project website
+# The Bancha project website

 # Setup